zchen92/zchen92.github.io/mathGame/README.md

 ## Concept

 Countless Countdown is a game that challenges users to practice their basic math knowledge in a competitive yet fun manner.
 This game is designed to increase in difficulty with each basic math operation.
-However, user will also have more time to solve each problem as the game becomes more difficult.
+However, user will also have more time to solve each problem as the math becomes more difficult.
 The user must reach 20 points before the time runs out.

 ## Technologies used
 1. HTML